Eng-Muntadher/Portfolio-App/README.md

 - ✅ Contact form with form validation
 - ✅ SEO optimized with meta tags and semantic HTML
 - ✅ Clean and intuitive navigation
+- ✅ Ability to send an email directly from the website using EmailJs
 - ✅ Dark mode support

 ---